AvePoint/cloud-api/docs/elements/general/customer app profile/create-auth-link-to-consent-app-for-customer.md

 # Generate Authorization Link to Authorize Service Apps

-Use this API to generate an authorization link to authorize or re-authorize service apps.
+Use this API to generate an authorization link.
+Customers can use this link to authorize or re-authorize their service apps for the Microsoft 365 tenant.
 Currently, only baseline management and other premium services are supported.
 For a complete list of services, refer to [Services](./services.md).

 ## Permissions